dennisss/dacha/pkg/container/README.md

     - TODO: Periodically check that no nodes have corrupted data.
   - For all blobs that haven't been used in 1 week, delete the blobs from all nodes.

+### Monitoring/Logging

+In this section, we'll describe how we track the history of state changes that occur in the cluster.

+For recording a change, the following identifiers should be kept in mind:

+- Task `name`
+  - Note: We use indexes from 0-N where N is the number of replicas in a Job to create task names so task names will persist across many changes to a job.
+- Task `revision`
+  - Monotonically increases when the task spec changes
+  - Note: In the steady state all tasks in a job will have the same `revision`.
+- Task `assigned_node`
+  - Id of the node to which this task is currently assigned.
+  - Note: A task may move between nodes (even while retaining the same `revision`) in scenarios such as node drains.
+- Task attempt `container_id`
+  - A unique value is generated each time the task stops and needs to be restarted.

+High level cluster placement events such as tasks being switched to a new revision, or moved to a new node are stored in the `Metastore` by the `Manager` job.
+In particular,

+- `JobMetadata` entries get updated in place when new task revisions are being added.
+- `TaskMetadata` entries get updated in place when updating to new task revisions or when assigned to a new node.
+  - For both of these, you can get the history of changes by looking through past `Metastore` version of each row.

+Low level events that occur more frequently for each task are stored by the `Node` runtime in its local storage:

+- Local Node EmbeddedDB instance contains an `Events` table of the following form:
+  - Row key: (`task_name`, `timestamp`, `container_id`)
+  - Row value is an `Event` object.
+We support the following types:
+    - `TaskStarted { task_revision }`
+    - `TaskStopping { signal }`
+    - `TaskStopped { exit_code }`
+    - `TaskHeartbeat { passed: bool }`
+  - The `Started` events can be used to delimit `Attempt`s of each task.
+- Log storage (stdout/stderr)
+  - Stored in append only logs keyed by `container_id`.

+Typical user journey:

+- Lists all available running tasks using `cluster list tasks`
+  - This can be fulfilled using the Metastore data
+  - Optionally, we may want to show past revisions of tasks or past assignments to specific nodes.
+- User picks a task they are interested in investigating.
+- User runs `cluster events --task=NAME` to retrieve recent changes
+  - The CLI will find the current node on which a task is running and retrieve the list of events from it directly.
+- User wants to see the log output from a recent attempt of a task
+  - `cluster log --task=NAME [--container_id=ID]`
+  - Id a container_id is not specified, we will use the latest one (from the currently running task).
+If a task isn't currently running we will wait for one to start running.
+  - This would be implemented by first finding the node to which the task is assigned in the `Metastore` and then the logs themselves are retrieved directly from the node.

 ## Old